Who are CFRs?

 If yes, and you meet the criteria detailed above, then Knutsford Community First Responder Trust (KCFRT) are very interested in you progressing to the next stage.

-This exercise is to ensure that both you and KCFRT are happy that being a CFR is really for you!
+We advise that you initially have a discussion with us to ensure that both you and KCFRT are happy that being a CFR is really for you!

-Firstly, contact KCFRT by completing & submitting online the short questionnaire linked to below:
+Firstly, contact KCFRT by completing & submitting online the short questionnaire linked to below.